nishaidrees00/Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 1. Logistic Regression
 2. Random Forest
 3. Decision Tree
-4. KNN
-5. Naive Bayes
+4. Naive Bayes
-6. SVM
-7. XGBoost
+5. XGBoost

 Use dataset Synthectic financial that is available on kaggle. https://www.kaggle.com/ealaxi/paysim1
 This is a sample of 1 row with headers explanation: